(Repost from my Medium Post)

 I was no genius kid; I was just an average girl growing up in a small town.
 When I got my first computer, I didn’t know anything about it besides how to turn it on and off.
 No one in my family had any computer skills either, so I had to figure out by myself how to use it, at least enough to play The Sims.

 The skill of being self-taught has benefitted me a lot in both my professional life and my personal life.
-It’s not only about trying to study or figure out on something by yourself, it helps you to be eager to learn something new because you know you know you will find the way to master it.
+It’s not only about trying to study or figure out on something by yourself, but it also helps you to be eager to learn something new because you know you will find the way to master it.

 Convinced enough?
 Great!

 Believe it or not, becoming self-taught is not a gift; it is a SKILL that you can develop and learn.
 Let’s see how to do that.

 - Change your mindset.
 You have to believe that you can do (almost) anything, if you wish.
 Read YOU CAN IF YOU THINK YOU CAN.

 - Don’t fear failure, in big or small things.
 Just try it.

 - When you struggle, try to figure it out on your own first.
 If you can fix it, you will be proud of yourself.
 If you can’t, it’s okay to look for some help, and other people will be happy to help you.

 - Try to do or make new things.
 You may find your new favorite hobbies.
 And by making things, I mean MAKE them with your hands.

 - Find time to read good books.
 I know that these days, almost all the information you need is on the internet, but reading books gives you deep thoughts.
 Additionally, you will be calm and focused and will gain patience.